 If you run out of approval codes, please contact the Staff Undergraduate Advisor.

-DROPPING: Students may drop themselves from GOLD or be dropped by the department before the DROP deadline for the quarter, Wednesday, October 25 for Fall 2017.
+DROPPING: Students may drop themselves from GOLD or be dropped by the department before the DROP deadline for the quarter, Friday, April 27 for Spring 2018.

 If you would like to drop students from your class who have missed two or more class meetings, please follow the instructions below: